Eemelinen/ProjectManager/README.md

 You can freely try the app in Heroku using the following link: https://projectmanagereemeli.herokuapp.com/

-You can test admin user functionalities of the app with the
+You can test admin user functionalities of the app with the following login details:
+Username: Eemelinen
+Password: admin

+<h4>*Don't worry!
+Only imaginary personal details in the app.</h4>

 ************************************************************************